ruxilx/cryptogram/README.md

 # cryptogram
 This is a repository for a homemade cryptogram.
-The cryptogram logic is exceptionally simple.
+The cipher logic is exceptionally simple.
 It uses the wikiquote module or input to convert a quote into a cryptogram.
 The cryptogram creates a cipher by:
   - Looping through all letters in the alphabet